medplum/medplum/packages/docs/blog/2023-09-06-graphql-vs-rest.md

 ## GraphQL

 GraphQL has [surged in popularity](https://devops.com/key-findings-from-the-2022-state-of-graphql-report/#:~:text=GraphQL%2C%20the%20open%20source%20query,the%20specific%20client%20at%20hand.) in recent years.
+You can try out FHIR graphql queries on your medplum project using our [graphiql sandbox](https://graphiql.medplum.com/).

 In the context of FHIR, one of GraphQL's strongest features is the ability to quickly retrieve [multiple linked resources](/docs/graphql/basic-queries#resolving-nested-resources-with-the-resource-element).
 While the REST API allows similar functionality using the [`_include`](/docs/search/includes) and [`_revinclude`](/docs/search/includes) search parameters, GraphQL offers a more natural syntax for querying bundles of resources that reference each other.